timmahrt/pysle/README.rst

 ================

-Development of Pysle was possible thanks to NSF grant IIS 07-03624 to Jennifer Cole and Mark Hasegawa-Johnson.
+Development of Pysle was possible thanks to NSF grant IIS 07-03624 to Jennifer Cole and Mark Hasegawa-Johnson and NSF grant NSF grant BCS 12-51343 to Jennifer Cole, José Hualde, and Caroline Smith